Nishant-Jain-Codes/threeJS-SolarSystemExplorer/readme.md

 1. Animations:

     -   [x]  Add animations to celestial bodies or user interactions to enhance the user experience.
-2. Customization Options:

-    -   [ ]  Implement user customization options for the solar system viewer.
-3. UI Enhancements:

-    -   [ ]  Improve the user interface for a polished and user-friendly design.
-4. Performance Optimization:

-    -   [ ]  Optimize the application's performance for smoother interactions.
-5. Enhanced Data:

-    -   [ ]  Expand the data available for each planet, including images, videos, and more.
-6. Education Section:

-    -   [ ]  Include an educational section with additional space-related information.

 I want to emphasize that this to-do list is dynamic, and I can adjust it as I make progress and discover new requirements or features I'd like to add.
 Breaking down my tasks in this way will help me manage my project effectively and stay on track.
 I'm excited about this Solar System Explorer project and am ready to make improvements and adapt as needed to create an amazing interactive experience for users.